yogeshg/small-projects/cpp/hw4/hw4.md

 ### Safe and (thus) Correct code

-If you can provide facility to declare explicit user defined types and rules to operate on them, then such errors would become impossible (or atleast harder) to make.
+If you can provide facility to declare explicit user defined types and rules to operate on them, then such errors would become impossible -- or atleast harder -- to make.

 ~~~~~~{.cpp .numberLines startFrom="1"}
 #include"stdio.h"